Meno Martha International Menopause Directory

 If you think you are at risk of stroke or you have a family history of CVD, it may be in your best interest to choose to talk to your health care provider about this.

-On page seven in Prevention of Diseases After Menopause: Cardiovascular Diseases the authors note:
+In Prevention of Diseases After Menopause: Cardiovascular Diseases the authors note:

 “Screening for CVD at regular intervals after menopause is extremely important.
 This includes measurement of blood pressure, lipids and perhaps inflammatory markers, BMI, and ascertainment of lifestyle factors such as activity level and smoking status.
-In addition, a family history of heart disease and stroke is important”.11
+In addition, a family history of heart disease and stroke is important”.14

 Health Topics A-Z